Damon-Zhong/Travel-Mag/README.md

 <p>In the foreseeable feature our Team has many ideas that can make this app more user friendly.
 The application that are to be added in the future are:</p>

-- More pptions for cities
+- More options for cities
 - Prices for Hotels with direct links for booking
 - Itinerary where user can plan their trips in detail and have save for future
 - Comment section where other user can share experience and ask questions